beefycactusyt/QuestMastery/README.md

 # QuestMastery
-The Mastery of Weapons... thorugh QUESTS! do quests to get gunz booletz mediz bagpakz.
+The Mastery of Weapons... through QUESTS! do quests to get gunz booletz mediz bagpakz.

 for now, drag and drop releases into SPT Root Folder. (see, i learned from the best modders! :D)